 Keep in mind that craft events aren’t limited to families with kids.
 If your town has a dedicated group of local artisans, hold an adult craft workshop where basic crafting skills are required, but attendees can pick and choose which items they want to make.
 Local artisans can teach attendees how to make everything from hand-poured candles to alcohol ink dishes to laser cut wood ornaments.

 11. Holiday Lights Tour

 If your town members put up holiday lights every year, why not throw a block party or lights tour?
 Charge per ticket, rent horse-drawn wagons, cover them with jingle bells, and serve cocoa onboard as your guests take in an evening display of holiday cheer.

 12. Christmas Music Dance-A-Thon

-While Christmas music is a pretty polarizing (pun intended) topic, a Christmas music dance-a-thon can delight supporters in the middle of winter.
+While Christmas music is a pretty polarizing (pun intended) topic, a Christmas music dance-a-thon can delight supporters in the weeks leading up to December 25.
 Play hits from past and present and ask event registrants to create a personal fundraising page.
 Don’t forget to award prizes for the longest couples standing.

 13. Caroling for Donations

 According to Buddy the elf, the best way to spread Christmas cheer is singing loud for all to hear.
 Gather your team for some caroling and go door-to-door to collect donations.
 Bring flyers with you that include a QR code to your online fundraising page so people can easily connect with you online after they meet you in person.

 14. Photos With Santa